-With 18 works created between 1885 and 1954, the exhibition seeks to discover the threads that tether his three principal periods and his three main mediums together.
-Accordingly, works from his early tonalist period will be intermixed with his later floral series and his final Provençal work.
+SANTA BARBARA, CA - To inaugurate the Fall art season, Sullivan Goss will present an exhibition of paintings, drawings, and pastels from the Estate of French-born American artist, Leon Dabo (1864-1960).
+With eighteen works created between 1885 and 1954, the exhibition seeks to discover the threads that tether his three principal periods and his three main mediums together.
+Accordingly, works from his early Tonalist period will be intermixed with his later floral series and his final Provençal work.

-Dabo was a phenomenally productive and successful artist whose career spanned the 19th and 20th centuries-an epoch of momentous change in the world of art.
-In turn, Dabo was unusually urbane, seeing much that he admired in the wispy aestheticism of James Abbott McNeill Whistler, the moodiness of American tonalism, the dreamy symbolism of Rédon, the calligraphic virtuosity of Chinese painting, and the bold brushwork and vivid colors of Cézanne and Matisse.
-In a body of work covering some 70 years, he assimilated them all, creating a cosmopolitan vision marked by its preference for fineness in line, form, color and emotion qualities that moved with and against the trajectories of modern art as the 20th century wore on.
+Leon Dabo was a phenomenally productive and successful artist whose career spanned the nineteenth and twentieth centuries - an epoch of momentous change in the world of art.
+In turn, Dabo was unusually urbane, seeing much that he admired in the wispy Aestheticism of Whistler, the moodiness of American Tonalism, the dreamy Symbolism of Rédon, the calligraphic virtuosity of Chinese painting, and the bold brushwork and vivid colors of Cézanne and Matisse.
+In a body of work covering some seventy years, he assimilated them all, creating a cosmopolitan vision marked by its preference for fineness in line, form, color, and emotion - qualities that moved with and against the trajectories of Modern art as the twentieth century wore on.